mebusy/notes/dev_notes/ios/iap_receiptparse.md

 $ base64 -d receipt.b64 > receipt
 ```

-receipt is pkcs7 ans1 encoded stream.
+receipt is pkcs7 DER encoded stream.
 Now we can use openssl to analyze it.

 ```bash
 $ openssl asn1parse -inform DER -in receipt -i